The PenduMAV: A Six-Input Omnidirectional MAV without Internal Forces - Design, Dynamics, and SE(3) Control: Study of Attainable Equilibria and Internal Forces at each Equilibrium

 \subsection{Effect of the Aerodynamic Drag Torque at the Equilibrium}

-The presence of the torque $\tau_{dj}$ in~\eqref{static1} leads to the important consequence that the value of the joints $q_{te}$ at the equilibrium is not solely determined by the gravitational torque at equilibrium $g_{te}$, as it is the case for the 2D MAV presented in~ \cite{ali2024controltheoreticstudyomnidirectional}, but also by a component of the equilibrium thrust $f_{e}$ at equilibrium.
+The presence of the torque $\tau_{dj}$ in~\eqref{static1} leads to the important consequence that the value of the joints ${{q_{pe}}}$ at the equilibrium is not solely determined by the gravitational torque at equilibrium ${{g_{pe}}}$, as it is the case for the 2D MAV presented in~~\cite{ali2024controltheoreticstudyomnidirectional}, but also by a component of the equilibrium thrust $f_{e}$ at equilibrium.

-This residual torque can be eliminated at any equilibrium by the spring introduced in PJD$_2$.
-In fact, we can tune each torsion spring to have a variable stiffness $k_s:=\frac{\partial \tau_{sj}}{\partial q_{j2}}=k_{j} f_{je} \cos(q_{j2})$ where $\tau_{sj}$ is the torque absorbed by the spring at the joint angle $q_{j2}$.
-This task is facilitated by the fact that the term $k_{j} f_{je}$ is always constant since $f_{je}$ is found to be constant for any equilibrium of PJD$_2$, as proven in Sec.~\ref{proofProp1}~\eqref{PJD2Thrust}.
-As a result, this component $\tau_{dj}$ is canceled at any PJD$_2$ equilibrium, i.e., $\tau_{dj} = -\tau_{sje}$, transforming~\eqref{static1} to
+This residual torque $\tau_{dj}$ can be eliminated at any equilibrium by the spring introduced in PJD$_2$ whose {{proposed implementation in Fig. \ref{fig:universal_spring} enables a torsion spring to counteract residual torque and passively return the link to its vertical configuration, zeroing the internal force as stated in proposition \ref{Prop1}}}. {{In fact, we can tune each variable-stiffness torsion spring such that its stiffness $k_s=\frac{\partial \tau_{sj}}{\partial q_{j2}}$ varies linearly with $\cos(q_{j2})$, with a constant slope $\bar{k}=k_{j} f_{je}$, i.e. $k_s=\bar{k}\cos(q_{j2})$, which is feasible since $f_{je}$ is found to be constant for any equilibrium of PJD$_2$ as long as the vehicle weight remains constant during flight as shown in Sec.~\ref{proofProp1} of~\cite{Ali2025}.
+Hence, the spring needs not to change or be re-tuned between flights}}.
+As a result, this component $\tau_{dj}$ is canceled at any PJD$_2$ equilibrium, i.e. when $\tau_{dj} = -\tau_{sje}$, transforming~\eqref{static1} to

-We solve~\eqref{static1} and~\eqref{Case2static1} in Sec.~\ref{proofProp1} for the joint equilibrium $q_{je}$.
-To distinguish between a joint equilibrium of PJD$_1$ and PJD$_2$, let $q_{te}^{[i]}$ denote a joint equilibrium solution of PJD$_i$, with $i=1,2$, and $f^{[i]}_{e}$ be the associated thrust, respectively.